BaekaTM/lib/README.md

-# This package is for personnal use I'll put in some function that i use a lot.
+# This package is for personnal use I'll put in some functions that i use a lot.